The Best Breakfast Club

 Becky was born and raised in southern California and moved to Olympia, Washington in 2010 to finish her accounting undergrad degree at Saint Martin's University.
 She loves to play softball, tap dance, and volunteer in her community.
 Raised in a military family by a teacher, volunteering is in her blood.
 Becky started her volunteering at church, teaching a religion class at age 9, and went on to coach sports, run a teen program at a library, and become a proud Rotarian.

 The nomination period has ended.
-Please check back again in December 2015.
+Please check back in December 2017.

 On-going free medical care for people who are homeless, low income, unemployed, or uninsured; 50 volunteers, 2,500 annual hours, $200,000 in free services - staffed by UW physicians and medical interns who provide free consultations, referral services, and basic medical care